Patient’s Condition and Visitors Policy:

 Visiting a patient: At York Hospital, family members are involved in the care of our patients just as much as our patients want them to be.
 We do not wish to restrict your ability to visit and we encourage you to ask questions about the care of your loved one so that you feel just as comfortable as the patient.
 Visitors can be good medicine for patients.

-Currently, however, as COVID-19 continues to evolve, the hospital’s visitor policy is also adapting to ensure that the highest standards of safety are being met for our patients, visitors and caregivers.
-Please find our most up to date visitor policy here.
+The hospital’s visitor policy is also adapting to ensure that the highest standards of safety are being met for our patients, visitors and caregivers.
 We recognize that often, the need for hospitalization is unexpected and may leave family members scrambling for a place to stay while you recuperate.
 For a list of local accommodations, please call the Concierge Desk at extension 2094.
 Visitors in semi-private rooms should be considerate of both patients.
 Please be mindful that we have created quiet time for patients while in their rooms so that patients can have some time during the day to relax.
 Also, the Birthing Center asks that visitors first call the patient they intend to visit, to make sure the new family is ready to receive visitors.
 Thank you!

 If you are a member of the media inquiring about a patient: The confidentiality of medical records and the right of a hospital patient to privacy is as important to the hospital as is the patient’s medical care.
 For patients treated at York Hospital, only the conditions of publicly reportable patients will be released – those involved in an incident that is a matter of public record and reportable to public authorities (i.e., police, medical examiner or public health officer).
 The media MUST provide a patient name in order to receive a condition report.